-Instructor: Lakshmi Iyengar
+Instructor: Lakshmi lyengar

 Course Description: Independent film is a term loosely used to mean many things.
 While the term is often times used to label a genre, it is also a financing method.
 An independent film can cost \$300 and be constructed on a home computer or it could cost \$200 million with a studio paying a surplus on top of the budget to distribute it.
-We will dive in to both the genre and its financing methods, and discover how this is part of a business model that consumers scour for up-and-coming talent, where actors go to gain credibility and where has-beens turn to resurrect careers.
+We will dive in to both the genre and its financing methods, and discover how this is part of a business model that consumers may never know about.
+But it is one of the most important sectors that initially discovers almost every piece of acting and filmmaking talent; and promotes it to the next level.
+The glamorous and not so glamorous world of film festivals are where studios and distributors scour for up-and-coming talent, where actors go to gain credibility and where has-beens turn to resurrect careers.
 Building on the world of festivals, we will look at how an independent movie gets financed, packaged, produced and sold to domestic and foreign distributors.
 This class will explore the various sources of the film product and follow it through distribution, on both a studio and independent level